blairw/debian-pihole-node/README.md

 - Use normal install, not graphical install, since we have only 512MB RAM
 - Continent = Oceania _(obviously, feel free to customise according to your needs)_
+	- Newer versions of Debian might not ask this
 - Country = Australia _(obviously, feel free to customise according to your needs)_
+  	- Or Country = Ireland if operating in Ireland
 - Keymap = American English (default)
 - DHCP will automatically run, just use `<Go Back>` to force Manual config
 - Set Name server address to default, I'm sure we can come back for it later